 Therapy is an inherently personal experience.
 For it to be successful, you have to be willing to be vulnerable and honest, and that can be a scary prospect.

 With relationship counseling, you then have to add other people into the equation, which can further complicate the dynamic.
 For example, it’s common for one partner to be less willing to participate in marriage counseling.
 Plus, most people come into counseling with a firm idea of what the relationship’s problems are and what it takes to solve them.
-When a therapist explores other options or doesn’t immediately agree with these conclusions, that may prompt questions like, “Is my therapist biased?”
-(And, there can be utility in exploring whether the issue really is one of therapist bias or just a different approach to your relationship problems.)

-That being said, marriage counselors are human, too.
-Everyone has bias and everyone has their own idea of what a successful relationship looks like.
-There absolutely are cases where a counselor lets their own biases affect their work.
 In fact, one study showed that as many as 50 percent of polyamorous clients felt like their therapists were biased.
-Therapists typically are trained to be able to recognize their biases and overcome them to properly help people from all walks of life, but not every therapist can do this.
+Therapists are trained to recognize their biases and overcome them to properly help people from all walks of life.
+Unfortunately, not every therapist displays this trait.

-“A sign of a good couple’s therapist is that they will be up front with their personal biases and theoretical frameworks,” Dr. Ananda said.
-“They may believe in trying to save marriages at all costs or they may not think a non-monogamous relationship is healthy even if it is consensual.
+“A sign of a good couple’s therapist is that they will be upfront with their personal biases and theoretical frameworks,” Dr. Ananda said.
+“They may believe in trying to save marriages at all costs, or they may not think a non-monogamous relationship is healthy even if it is consensual.
 More importantly, they will not overly favor one person’s perspectives and feelings over the other and appear to be blaming relationship problems to one side.”

 Can Marriage Counseling Make Things Worse?